We all have emotional ties to food:

 Preaching food as fuel is narrow-minded at best and ignorant at worst:

-2. Shames people who are struggling with overeating or undereating.
+2. It shames people who are struggling with emotional eating.

-3. Leaves a massive opportunity for healing on the table.
+3. It leaves a massive opportunity for healing on the table.

 Emotional eating is not inherently problematic, it’s just misunderstood.